Updated 22 December 2025

-This page presents a list of holders of allocation accounts who frequently traded water in the Goulburn and Murray river systems in 2024–25.
+This page presents a list of holders of allocation accounts who frequently traded water in the Goulburn and Murray river systems in the first quarter of 2025–26.

 The Victorian Government committed to publishing a list of frequent traders of water in response to the 2019 and 2020 consultation on water market transparency.
 Through this consultation, it was clear that the community wanted more transparency in certain aspects of the water market, balanced with an appropriate level of individual and commercial privacy.